EGR314-2025-F-Team312/EGR314-2025-F-Team312.github.io/docs/appendix/01_subpage.md

 - Create at least **two mini weather stations** that successfully send data back to the control panel.

-- Accurately depict a wildfire susceptible area by using at least **three different sensors**
+- Accurately depict a wildfire susceptible area by measuring at least **three different** wildfire causing variables

 - Create a product that operates and runs successfully for at least **three months** while staying under the $300 budget

-- Successfully integrate at least **five subsystems** with the main control panel
+- Successfully integrate at least **four subsystems** with the main control panel

 - Create a product that can withstand temperatures up to **1500 degrees Fahrenheit**